Cost of Living

 How much has the cost of living crisis cost UK households?

 The UK cost of living crisis has pushed additional inflation costs to over £1,900 per average household annually, according to ONS analysis.
 Energy bills, food prices, rent and council tax have all risen sharply since 2021, with over 6.5 million households in fuel poverty.
+The scale of government support measures has also added to the growing UK national debt — track it live on the UK debt clock.

 How many food bank parcels are distributed in the UK each year?